 Our Green Cross label is easily recognised in our hang tags and care labels, visible in our online store and on the product pages.
-The label indicates that a minimum of 50% of the garment is made out of sustainable fibres.
-However, it predominantly represents a garment made out of 80-100% sustainable fibres.
-We define "sustainable fibres/fabrics" as a newer generation of fabrics, that have an eco-friendly angle in manufacturing, e.g. EcoVero recycling chemical, and organic cotton reducing the use of pesticides.
-At this point, our use of sustainable fabrics includes; organic cotton, GOTS certified organic cotton fibres, BCI cotton, EcoVero viscose, and Tencel.
-It is our objective that the label over time will include other sustainable fabrics and partake in sustainable manufacturing practices.
+The label indicates that a minimum of 50% of the garment is made out of 'responsible' fibres.
+However, it predominantly represents a garment made out of 80-100% responsible fibres.
+We define "responsible fibres/fabrics" as a newer generation of fabrics that have an eco-friendly angle in manufacturing, e.g. EcoVero recycling chemical, and organic cotton reducing the use of pesticides.
+At this point, our use of responsible fabrics includes: organic cotton, GOTS certified organic cotton fibres, BCI cotton, EcoVero viscose, and Tencel.
+It is our objective that the label over time will include other responsible and/or sustainable fabrics and partake in increasingly sustainable manufacturing practices.

 Our Green Cross 2020 goals:

-· 80% of our denim products will be made out of sustainable fibres.
+· 80% of our denim products will be made out of responsible fibres.

-· 90% of our jersey and sweat products will be made out of sustainable fibres.
+· 90% of our jersey and sweat products will be made out of responsible fibres.

 1.1.
 Organic cotton - GOTS certified

-Part of our organic cotton fabrics is certified according to the Global Organic Textile Standard (GOTS).
+Part of our organic cotton fabric is certified according to the Global Organic Textile Standard (GOTS).
 The certification is the leading textile processing standard for organic fibres.
 The standard aims to define ecological criteria, that have to be met in order for fibres to obtain the certification.
-Areas covered by the requirements are harvesting of the raw materials, environmentally and socially responsible manufacturing, and labelling.
+Areas covered by the requirements are the harvesting of raw materials, environmentally and socially responsible manufacturing and labelling as well.